HatCloud/SMS2Mail/readme.md

 This is an Android application designed for forward SMS to a specific mailbox via email.
 ## Notable Features
 - Send SMS to mailbox
-- Support SSL, TLS and STARTTLS protocal
+- Support SSL, TLS (including STARTTLS) protocol

 ## Changelog
 ### [Unreleased]